Starbucks Workers Fight Back

 This piece has been updated.

-Aparna Gopalan is news editor at Jewish Currents.
+Aparna Gopalan is the news editor of Jewish Currents.